The Dial Press

-The Dial Press was a publishing house founded in 1923 by Lincoln MacVeagh.
+The Dial Press is a publishing house founded in 1923 by Lincoln MacVeagh.

 The Dial Press shared a building with The Dial and Scofield Thayer worked with both.
 The first imprint was issued in 1924.

 Authors included Elizabeth Bowen, W. R. Burnett and Glenway Wescott, Frank Yerby, James Baldwin, Roy Campbell, Susan Berman, Herbert Gold, Thomas Berger, Vance Bourjaily, Judith Rossner, and Norman Mailer.

+History

-In 1963, Dell Publishing Company acquired 60 percent of the Dial Press stock but the Press remained an independent subsidiary.
+In 1963, Dell Publishing Company acquired 60 percent of The Dial Press's stock but the Press remained an independent subsidiary.
 It was jointly owned by Richard Baron (1923–2021) and Dell Publishing; E. L. Doctorow was editor-in-chief.
-In 1969 the Dial Press became wholly owned by Dell Publishing Company.
-In 1976 Doubleday bought Dell Publishing and the children's division of Dial Press (Dial Books for Young Readers) was sold to E. P. Dutton.
+In 1969 The Dial Press became wholly owned by Dell Publishing Company.
+In 1976 Doubleday bought Dell Publishing and the children's division of The Dial Press (Dial Books for Young Readers) was sold to E. P. Dutton.
 The children's division of Dial Press published books under the Pied Piper imprint.
-Dutton would be bought by New American Library, which in turn became a part of the Penguin Group, a division of Pearson PLC.
-When the Penguin Group obtained the rights to children's books published by the Dial Press, some were published in paperback under the imprint Puffin Pied Piper (because Puffin has been the longtime paperback imprint for the Penguin Group).
+Dutton was bought by New American Library, which in turn became a part of the Penguin Group, a division of Pearson PLC.
+When the Penguin Group obtained the rights to children's books published by The Dial Press, some were published in paperback under the imprint Puffin Pied Piper (because Puffin has been the longtime children's imprint for the Penguin Group).
 Doubleday dissolved Dial Press in 1985.
 The adult imprint was revived by Carole Baron, the publisher of Dell, at the time part of Bantam/Doubleday/Dell, under the leadership of Susan Kamil.
 It went on to gain awards and bestsellers.
 It was bought when BDD was sold to Random House.
 Penguin and Random House merged in 2013, forming Penguin Random House, with the main division part of Random House and the Young Readers division part of Penguin.